Pedram-Rajaei/SSM-DNN/CONTRIBUTING.md

 ## Inquiries
 If you have any inquiries, please contact Dr. Yousefi at aliyousefi@central.uh.edu or Pedram Rajaei at prajaei@couagrnet.uh.edu.

-Thank you for contributing to Latent-state Dynamical Coherence Model (LDCM)!
+Thank you for contributing to SSM-DNN!
 Together, we can make this project better.